 The plans available from Square are very reasonably priced but they aren’t completely upfront about how much they charge if you want to pay monthly, which is something that would be nice to see changed and is also why we listed the true monthly costs above.

-Before I get full on into my review, I thought I would take a look at what some of Square’s existing customers thought of the platform.
-For this I look on Trustpilot, Facebook and Google.
+Before we into the review, let’s take a look at what some of Square’s existing customers thought of the platform.
+For this, we looked at Trustpilot, G2 and Capterra.